JasonPuglisi/fitspiration-website/Readme.md

 Original code is released under the MIT license which is saved as `License.txt`.
 All other code is subject to the license designated by the code vendor.
 All images are reserved and may not be reproduced, distributed, or derived without explicit permission.

 [FITspiration Website]:https://www.findanewmax.com/

+## Installing

+Make sure you install mcrypt for site login to work correctly.